 Below was my original plan for this month’s Daring Baker Challenge.
 That original plan is now known as minor failure.

 I have a tendency to experiment at the last-minute..always confident that it’ll work out – no problem!
 More than half the time, there’s some kind of problem that I can either fix in time, or I end up making something else – quickly.
 I’ve always been a last-minute person and I’d like to say I thrive under pressure, but I’d be lying.
-When it doesn’t work out the way I hoped it would..potty mouth potty mouth may ensue.
+When it doesn’t work out the way I hoped it would..major potty mouth may ensue.

 My plan was to add chocolate chunks, then pipe peanut butter cheesecake batter from this recipe, into a really great banana bread batter.
 It worked as far as taste, texture and flavor went, but it sunk in the middle – I used too much peanut butter cheesecake batter, and frankly, it wasn’t aesthetically pleasing – which is pretty important when you’re a food blogger.
 BUT, I will have a refined recipe for this at some point.